SetProtocol/STIPS/STIPS/STIP-007.md

 A keeper wants to rebalance the Perp token which last rebalanced a day ago so calls shouldRebalance on the strategy contract directly
 - The keeper calls `rebalance` on the PerpStrategyExtension
 - The exchange's max trade size is grabbed from storage
-- The account leverage (AccountBalance.getTotalAbsPositionValue / ClearingHouse.accountValue) and max leverage (getImRatio for levering, getMmRatio for delevering) is grabbed from Perp V2
+- The balance of the baseToken and quoteToken (USDC) are grabbed from Perp V2
-- Validate leverage ratio isn't above ripcord and that enough time has elapsed since lastTradeTimestamp (unless outside bounds)
+- Validate absolute value of leverage ratio isn't above ripcord and that enough time has elapsed since lastTradeTimestamp (unless outside bounds)
 - Validate not in TWAP
-- Calculate new leverage ratio using Perp helpers
+- Calculate new leverage ratio
-- Calculate the total rebalance size and the chunk rebalance size, the chunk rebalance size is less than total rebalance size
+- Calculate the total rebalance size and the chunk rebalance size (negative for short tokens), the chunk rebalance size is less than total rebalance size
-- Use Chainlink oracles
+- Use Chainlink oracles to calculate slippage in quoteToken (USDC)
-- Read max leverage parameter from perp exchange and ensure that we are below it
-- Create calldata for invoking trade on PerpModule
+- Create calldata for invoking trade on PerpModule.
+Pass in baseToken, minQuoteTokenReceived, positionUnits traded (negative for shorts)
 - Log the last trade timestamp
 - Set the twapLeverageRatio so that we don't have to recalculate the target leverage ratio again for this TWAP